Arturo-Quiroga-MSFT/MAF-MedImageParse-orchestrator/README.md

 # Healthcare Agent Orchestrator

-> Comprehensive production-ready implementation of a healthcare agent orchestrator for MedImageParse using Azure AI Foundry Agent Service
+> Production-ready healthcare agent orchestrator for MedImageParse using **Microsoft Agent Framework (MAF)**

 ## Overview

-This repository contains the complete implementation of a healthcare agent orchestrator that transforms Azure AI Foundry's MedImageParse from a standalone medical image segmentation API into a production-ready clinical decision support system.
+This repository contains a complete implementation of a healthcare agent orchestrator that transforms Azure's MedImageParse from a standalone medical image segmentation API into a production-ready clinical decision support system using **Microsoft Agent Framework**.

+### Why Microsoft Agent Framework?

+Microsoft Agent Framework (MAF) is the next-generation framework combining the best of Semantic Kernel and AutoGen, providing:
+- 🔄 **Workflow Orchestration**: Sequential, concurrent, and conditional agent coordination
+- 🎯 **Type Safety**: Strong typing for reliable multi-agent communication
+- 🔍 **Built-in Observability**: OpenTelemetry integration for tracing
+- 🏗️ **Enterprise-Grade**: Thread-based state management and extensive model support

 ## What's Inside